 - The student makes all corrections. - As soon as possible, but no later than two weeks before graduation, the student submits a complete corrected copy of the thesis/dissertation to the School of Graduate Studies via the dissertation secretary for approval to duplicate.
-At that time any changes made after the defense should be pointed out. - After the dissertation secretary gives approval to duplicate, the student has two options: - Option 1.
-The dissertation secretary arranges for duplicating with Andrews University LithoTech, and the student's account is billed.
-At this point, the dissertation secretary submits the Notification of Thesis/Dissertation Completion form to the Records Office and the student's dissertation process is complete.
+At that time any changes made after the defense should be pointed out. - After the dissertation secretary gives approval to duplicate, the student has two options:

+Option 1.
+The dissertation secretary arranges for duplicating with Andrews University LithoTech, and the student's account is billed for duplicating four copies-all of which stay with the University: two for the Library and two for the School of Education or SDA Theological Seminary (including one copy for the student's dissertation chair).
+Master's students are billed for only three copies: two for the Library and one for the School involved.
+At this point, the dissertation secretary submits the Notification of Thesis/Dissertation Completion form to the Office of Academic Records and the student's dissertation process is complete.

 Option 2.
-The student personally arranges for duplicating the thesis/dissertation.
-Masters' students must have three unbound copies of the thesis made.
-These must be shown to the dissertation secretary who gives the student the Notification of Thesis/ Dissertation Completion form for the Records Office.
-The three unbound copies must be delivered to the Library Director's office (James White Library, Room 200).
-Doctoral students must have three unbound copies made to show to the dissertation secretary (and to receive a Completion form) and to deliver to the Library Director's office.
-An additional unbound copy must be given to the dissertation secretary to be processed for microfiching. - The deadline for thesis/dissertations to be turned in to the Library is no later than Wednesday, a week and a half before graduation.
-Strict adherence to this deadline is essential or graduation is postponed.
+The student personally arranges for duplicating the required three copies of the thesis or four copies of the dissertation.
+These are delivered to the dissertation secretary who then submits the Notification of Thesis/Dissertation Completion form to the Office of Academic Records.
+At this point the dissertation process is complete.

+Strict adherence to the deadline of 10 days before graduation is essential or graduation is postponed.

 Ordering Extra Copies.
 Students wanting to purchase additional bound copies identical to those kept at Andrews University must fill out mailing labels and customs declaration forms (when applicable).
 These are available from the dissertation secretary.
-Students are billed for binding, postage, and handling.
+Students are billed for photocopying and binding.